 With a focus on communicative competence and linguistic functional ability, the lessons cover grammar, vocabulary, and pronunciation as well as skills in speaking, listening, reading, and writing.
 Instructors adapt the content of the courses to students' needs in order to achieve much greater fluency in a short period of time.

-Instructors use a wide variety of materials and exercises, including authentic recorded material, role-plays, field exercises, newspapers and magazines.
+Instructors use a wide variety of materials and exercises, including authentic recorded material, role-plays, field exercises, newspapers and magazines, in addition to a German grammar book.

 Learning Outcomes